 The advertising industry is evolving fast.
 Across industries and around the world, we’re seeing marketers leverage Microsoft Advertising to recover and accelerate their businesses as they adapt to a rapidly changing environment.
-Digital acceleration, new consumer behaviors and values, and expectations for privacy are requiring brands to adapt how they reach and best serve people’s needs.
+Digital acceleration, new consumer behaviours and values, and expectations for privacy are requiring brands to adapt how they reach and best serve people’s needs.
 As a result, there has never been a more crucial time for marketers to forge deeper relationships with people.

 One of the most unique ways that Microsoft Advertising can help marketers is by connecting them with audiences at the intersection of work and life.
 The lines have blurred between people’s professional and personal lives.
 As people adapted to working, shopping, and living from home, we’ve seen digital engagement evolve and accelerate across devices.
 For example, prior to the pandemic, e-commerce was heaviest in the evening and morning hours, before and after commuting times.
-Since the pandemic we've seen shopping behaviors expand across a 12-hour period throughout the day.
+Since the pandemic we've seen shopping behaviours expand across a 12-hour period throughout the day.
 Consumers are ready to act at any time.
-And the behavior is not reverting, as these trends appear here to stay.
+And the behaviour is not reverting, as these trends appear here to stay.

 Microsoft Advertising helps marketers reach people as they navigate between personal and professional task completion throughout their day.
 From Microsoft Bing to Edge to Microsoft News (MSN) to Outlook.com, marketers can be there in the moments that matter.
 At the heart of it all is Windows, and the 1.3 billion Windows devices that people rely on monthly to get their most important tasks done across work and life.